deepaktwr/BitFrames/README.md

 #####beanImageList :
-the list of image uris, comments, primary and secondary count. it can be a list of @BeanImages if you don't have image dimensions and colors otherwise you can pass @BeanBitFrame with dimensions and colors to the image to show pallete* colors until they load.
+the list of image uris, comments, primary and secondary count. it can be a list of @BeanImages if you don't have image dimensions and colors otherwise you can pass @BeanBitFrame with dimensions and colors to the image to show palette* colors until they load.

 ####callback:
 gives you the all image dimensions , colors in that frame(you might ignore it and pass it null if you don't want any callback)